Jovan Hadžić: Work

-Daničić's "War for the Serbian language and spelling"
+Serbian language reform

-Jovan Hadžić was one of the most prominent opponents of Vuk's language reform.
+Jovan Hadžić was one of the most prominent opponents of Karadžić's language reform.
 He stood out the most after the death of Metropolitan Stefan Stratimirović in 1836.
-In 1837, Hadžić published his booklet Sitnice jezikoslovne.
-Then, Vuk estimated that the right moment had come for a public showdown with Hadžić.
-Vuk and his supporters believed that Hadžić was not competent to speak the language and that the language in which he wrote could not serve as a model.
-That conflict existed until 1847 when Vuk succeeded in his idea of making the vernacular the literary language.
-The conflict between Vuk Karadžić and Jovan Hadžić finally ended with the intervention of Đuro Daničića (1825—1882), who in his work "War for the Serbian Language and Spelling" gave arguments against writing in the old alphabet and spelling, but he also pointed out Hadzic's incompetence in philology, saying that he was not able to talk about that issue.
-This work of Daničić was of crucial importance for the defeat of Jovan Hadžić.
-Although he and his followers were defeated, aversion to Vuk's reform still existed, so Vuk's opponents continued to use the old alphabet and spelling in their writing, but the young generation of Serbian intellectuals was on Vuk's side.
+In 1837, Hadžić published his booklet on linguistics, Sitnice jezikoslovne, which prompted Karadžić and his supporters to enter a public showdown with him, believing that Hadžić's linguistic model could not serve as a basis.
+That conflict existed until 1847 when Karadžić succeeded in his idea of making the vernacular the literary language.
+The conflict between Karadžić and Hadžić finally ended with the intervention of Đuro Daničić (1825—1882), who in his work War for the Serbian Language and Spelling argumented against using the old alphabet and spelling, and pointed out Hadžić's incompetence in philology, which was crucial in defeating Hadžić and his followers.
+While opponents to Karadžić's reform continued to use the old model, the young generation of intellectuals supported Karadžić.

 Today, we find far more negative than positive criticism of Jovan Hadžić's work.
-The reason for that may be the failure in the conflict with Vuk Kradžić.
-However, the justification for such an attitude of Hadzic can be found in the influence that his schooling in Habsburg monarchy had on him, but that does not justify him on the philological level.
+The reason for that may be the failure in the conflict with Vuk Karadžić.
+However, the justification for such an attitude of Hadžić can be found in the influence that his schooling in Habsburg monarchy had on him, but that does not justify him on the philological level.
 His literary work is, of course, very important in the Serbian literature of the 19th century, but his conservative ideas, which disrupted the attempts to advance in the language at the time, were the ones that somewhat prevented his success in philology.